hsneto/color_transfer/README.md

 ### Installing

-Just download this github and use the header file `color_transfer.hpp` contained in the color_transfer folder.
+Just download this repository and use the header file `color_transfer.hpp` contained in the color_transfer folder.

 ## Running the tests